guimorg/guimorg.github.io/_posts/2020-12-02-metaprogramming-101-en.md

 s='s=%r;print(s%%s)';print(s%s)
 ```

-This example is of a Python quine, a code that when executed replicates itself, try running it on your interpreter!
+This example is of a Python [*quine*](https://en.wikipedia.org/wiki/Quine_(computing)#:~:text=A%20quine%20is%20a%20computer,%22self%2Dcopying%20programs%22.), a code that when executed replicates itself, try running it on your interpreter!

 ### A more useful example